 Indie rock legend Johnny Marr returns with his third solo album Call the Comet.

+Last time out, I reported that one of my indie rock faves, JPNSGRLS had morphed into Hotel Mira, with a dynamic new single, 3AM Lullaby.
 New song “Baby” ups the ante with a sophisticated arrangement that belies its melodic simplicity.
-Running gamut from funk to alt-rock to soul-pop, “Baby” is a triumph of determined songwriting without sacrificing an iota of hooky satisfaction.
+Running gamut from funk to alt-rock to soul-pop, “Baby” is a triumph of determined songwriting […]

 This new EP from BMX Bandits is a classic pop extravaganza!